oleduc/ferrymang/README.rst

 Ferrymang
 ===============================

 A simple github deployment tool.
+This project goal was mostly to learn more about the github API, use at your own risk.

 * Free software: BSD license
 * Documentation: https://ferrymang.readthedocs.org.